 The other reading which impressed me today is the Gospel, Matthew 25: 14-23.
 The talents are not necessarily our gifts, as some of the great writers of mediation state, but graces.

 We may be given only two graces; use them.
 We may be given only four graces; use those.

 We cannot measure grace, of course, but use the grace of the sacraments daily.
 Do not squander the gifts.
 And a selection from my favourite musical tribute to St. Nicholas.

-Thank you, dear St. Nicholas, for being my family's and my son's patron.
+Thank you, dear St. Nicholas, for being my family's patron.
 Intercede for us in these hard times to be as courageous as we possibly can be.
 Thank you, St. Nicholas, for your example and grace.